Yasashari/C4-contest/maia9.md

 If the User deposits  [ 20000 , 20000 , 20000 ] amount of underlying assets he will be minted  20620 amount of shares.

-Now user redeem 20620 share token he will get back [ 20000,600,20 ] amounts of underlyin tokens.
+Now user redeem 20620 share token he will get back [ 20000,600,20 ] amounts of underlying tokens.
 So you can see clearly user loss the funds.